 Conditioning vs. Cardio

 So improving your cardio, by the technical meaning of it just means to improve your cardiovascular system (heart efficiency, vascular network that distributes blood from heart, respiratory system).
-This will certainly make your fitter but there’s OTHER contributing systems that play a role in your fitness such as the neuromuscular system, your skeletal muscular system, your hormonal system and so on.
+This will certainly make your fitter but there are OTHER contributing systems that play a role in your fitness such as the neuromuscular system, your skeletal muscular system, your hormonal system and so on.